 The ESP32-S2 is a highly-integrated, low-power, 2.4 GHz Wi-Fi System-on-Chip (SoC) solution that now has built-in native USB as well as some other interesting new technologies like Time of Flight distance measurements.
 With its state-of-the-art power and RF performance, this SoC is an ideal choice for a wide variety of application scenarios relating to the Internet of Things (IoT), wearable electronics, and smart homes.

-The 4 MB of flash is inside the module and is used for both program firmware and filesystem storage.
+The 4 MB of flash is inside the chip and is used for both program firmware and filesystem storage.
 For example, in CircuitPython, we have 3 MB set aside for program firmware (this includes two OTA option spots as well) and a 1MB section for CircuitPython scripts and files.

 There are eleven GPIO pins broken out to pads.
 There is hardware I2C, UART, and SPI.